The Only Chicken You Need to Make (Easy, Make-Ahead Recipe)

 How to Use Make-Ahead Chicken

-You can use this seasoning for any cut:
+You can use our seasoning for any cut:

 Use any cooking method: